RedExpertAlliance/katacoda-scenarios/oci-course/oci-vault-and-secrets/step6.md

 Function deployed to FaaS: Resource Principal enabled.
 Does not require the private key for a specific user.

+allow group functions-in-lab-compartment to read secret-family in tenancy

+allow group functions-in-lab-compartment to manage vaults in tenancy allow group functions-in-lab-compartment to manage keys in tenancy

 Create new function *secret-retriever* using Node as the runtime:
 `fn init --runtime node secret-retriever`{{execute}}